Benefits: Financial Services

 For more information about any of the authorized companies or their products, including investment options, charges, and expenses, please contact a company representative for a prospectus.
 Please read the prospectus carefully before selecting a carrier or investment option.
 Contact your HR benefits counselor at 910-962-2351 for more information.

 Mike Keely, CMFC

 State of North Carolina 457 Deferred Compensation Plan

 The North Carolina Public Employee Deferred Compensation Plan, provided under Section 457 of the Internal Revenue Code, is available to all permanent University employees.
 The Plan, as created by North Carolina State Statute, is overseen by a Board of Trustees.
 The Plan’s Board has contracted with Prudential Retirement to be the Plan Administrator.
 Under this plan, tax-sheltered contributions may be invested in either a fixed return option or a variable return option.
 The State of North Carolina owns the assets in the plan until distribution of the account is made to the participant.
 For more information contact your HR benefits counselor at 910-962-2351 or, you may call the Plan Administrator at 1-866-NCPLANS.

 457 Deferred Compensation Representative:

 North Carolina’s National College Savings Program (529 Plan)

 North Carolina’s National College Savings Program is designed to help make college affordable for every student and family.
 Employees may choose to have contributions payroll deducted.
 Contributions are made on an after-tax basis.
 For more information click on to www.cfnc.org or call 1-800-600-3453.

-Credit UnionsEmployees of UNCW for eligible for membership in the State Employees’ Credit Union and the Hanover Federal Credit Union.
+Credit UnionsEmployees of UNCW for eligible for membership in the State Employees’ Credit Union, Alliance Credit Union and Hanover Federal Credit Union.

 Credit Unions offer outstanding benefits including: